-The age-old view that if you build it, they’ll come is rarely successful.
+The age-old view that if you build it they’ll come is rarely successful.
 But neither is the concept of asking customers what they want.
 If they knew the answer, they would have figured out the innovation themselves.
 In reality, customers don’t know what they are looking for until they see it.

-Most customers are not very good at describing exactly the features they want but are quite good at articulating the underlying wants and needs and the problems they are encountering with today’s products and services.
+Most customers are not very good at describing exactly the features they want but are quite good at articulating the underlying wants and needs and the problems they encounter with today’s products and services.
 Understanding this reality makes a big difference in how to approach innovation and the ultimate market results.

-Getting the right customer view throughout the product development cycle is essential to get the product right and to aim at the right target.
+Getting the right customer input throughout the product development cycle is essential to get the product right and to aim at the right target.
 As the product takes shape throughout the various development stages, it goes through constant iterations to eventually get to the final product.
-Various customer perspectives can be built into the development plan to test the product from start to finish to improve the odds of success.
+Various customer inputs can be built into the development plan to test the product from start to finish to improve the odds of success.

-Leading innovators like HP, Microsoft, Johnson & Johnson, Pfizer, Bosch and many others recognize the challenge of getting the right customer view.
+Leading innovators like HP, Microsoft, Johnson & Johnson, Pfizer, Bosch and many others recognize the challenge of getting the right customer input.
 Customers don’t necessarily know what product they want, but they know what outcomes they desire.
 Taking advantage of this reality makes a big difference in how to approach innovation and the ultimate market results.

 By standardizing the collection and use of the right customer inputs, leading innovators can move from a guessing game to a concrete discipline and a predictable informed process that build on customer value every step of the way.
-Various customer inputs are built into the development plan to test and shape the innovation from start to finish, and thereby improve the odds of success.
+Various customer inputs can be built into the development plan to test and shape the innovation from start to finish, and thereby improve the odds of success.

-Anthony W. Ulwick “What Customers Want: Using Outcome-Drive Innovation to Create Breakthrough Products and Services,” McGraw-Hill, 2005, New York, NY
+- Anthony W. Ulwick “What Customers Want: Using Outcome-Drive Innovation to Create Breakthrough Products and Services,” McGraw-Hill, 2005, New York, NY

-Robert G. Cooper “Winning at New Products” Perseus Publishing, 2001, Cambridge, MA
+- Robert G. Cooper “Winning at New Products” Perseus Publishing, 2001, Cambridge, MA

-Paul Belliveau, Abbie Griffin, Stephen Somermeyer “The PDMA Handbook for New Product Development,” John Wiley & Sons, 2004, Hoboken, NJ
+- Paul Belliveau, Abbie Griffin, Stephen Somermeyer “The PDMA Handbook for New Product Development,” John Wiley & Sons, 2004, Hoboken, NJ